cloudflare/cloudflare-docs/content/email-security/reporting/mailtrace.md

     - **Sender** (email address)
     - **Message ID**

-5. Based on your search, you can see all that information, as well as the assigned **Disposition**.
+5. Based on your search, you can review the requested information, as well as the assigned **Disposition**.
 6. For additional details about metadata and Area 1 processing and forwarding, click **View**.